genusglobalinc/seeker/README.md

 # seeker

-Seeker is a powerful application that empowers users to pinpoint smartphone locations through innovative social engineering strategies, making it invaluable for location-based inquiries and security measures.
-With seamless integration with external APIs and Instagram, users can conduct advanced tracking operations effortlessly.
-Developed using CSS, Seeker offers a user-friendly interface for efficient smartphone location tracking, ensuring a seamless and effective experience for investigative and security purposes.
+The "seeker" application is a location tracking tool that utilizes social engineering techniques to identify smartphone locations.
+It integrates with external APIs and Instagram for advanced tracking functionalities.
+The application is built with CSS and relies on external API integration for its functionality.

 ![Language](https://img.shields.io/badge/language-CSS-blue)
 ![Status](https://img.shields.io/badge/status-Portfolio-Ready-green)